ashermancinelli/ashermancinelli.github.io/pres/scripts/cuda101-dev-vs-host.md

 Hey!
 Today we'll build a mental model for writing code for a GPU, and we'll take a look at a short code snippet.

-If you're interested in GPU programming but you haven't had a chance to use it or learn about it, this video could be a good starting point for you.
+If you're interested in GPU programming but you haven't had a chance to use it or learn about it, this video could be a good place for you to begin.

-Let's jump in.
+Let's get started!

 ## Device vs host